opsdroid/opsdroid/docs/matchers/recast.ai.md

 You can find a quick getting started with the Recast.AI guide [here](https://recast.ai/docs/create-your-bot).

+If you want to use Recast.AI in a different language other than English, all you need to do is specify the `lang` parameter in Opsdroid's configuration.

+_Note: "If you do not have any expressions in this language, we will use your default bot language for processing." - [Recast.AI Language page](https://recast.ai/docs/language)_

 ## Configuring opsdroid

 In order to enable Recast.AI skills, you must specify an `access-token` for your bot in the parsers section of the opsdroid configuration file.